no-domestic-violence/backend/README.md

 - Performing Geolocation Operations → Map is one of the main features of the app which needs frequent and fast geospatial querying.
 - Storing large volumes of data without relations → Some of the collections such as shelters, hotlines and resources do not have relations.

+##

+Users can perform CRUD operations on contacts and bookmarks.
+Other data such as articles, videos and podcasts are read only.
+Contacts document is embedded in the users collection for optimal querying.
+Since a user can have maximum 2 emergency contacts (one-to-few relationship), the document size would not exceed the limit.
+A user can add as many bookmarks as they want (one-to-many relationship).
+As a lot of data is updated frequently in the bookmarks collection, referencing was chosen for better performance.
+Each article, video, podcast has one or few violence type tags.
+The number of violence types are limited, thus another collection is not needed.

 ## Folder Structure